My Gym Partner's a Monkey: Broadcast

 The series aired its first episode on December 26, 2005 during Cartoon Network's “Sneak Peek Week” along with Cartoon Network original series Ben 10, Cartoon Network European co-production Robotboy and Canadian acquired series Zixx.
 The series began its regular run with a two-episode premiere on Cartoon Network's "Fridays" block on February 24, 2006.
 The My Gym Partner's a Monkey-based television film The Big Field Trip aired on January 14, 2007, as part of season 3.
 A special episode, "That Darn Platypus", aired on Cartoon Network on May 18, 2007, as part of Cartoon Network Invaded, a mini-series that aired 5 specials of different series from May 4 to May 28, 2007.
 The series ended its four-season run on November 27, 2008, with the episode "A Thanksgiving Carol".
 The series was also shown on the revived block Cartoon Planet from 2012 to 2013.
 In Latin America, the series currently airs on Tooncast since 2013.
 In Ukraine, the series aired on Novyi Kanal.
 The show runs in India on Cartoon Network by the name "Samsher Sikander Chuddie Buddie".
-The series began airing for the first time in 19 years on Cartoon Network's now co-owned sister channel, Discovery Family, on October 11, 2025.
+The series began airing for the first time on Cartoon Network's now co-owned sister channel, Discovery Family, on October 11, 2025.

 Reception

 Ratings

-My Gym Partner's a Monkey was a ratings success for Cartoon Network.
 On the series' Cartoon Network "Fridays" block two-episode premiere at 9:00 and 9:30 P.M.
 EST, the first episode was seen by 1.2 million and the second by 1.3 million children ages 2–11, according to preliminary data from Nielsen Media Research.
 The 9:30 P.M. telecast ranked as the #1 telecast on all television, broadcast and cable, with both boys 6–11 and boys 2–11 in the time period.
 The series went on top the Fridays block ratings, gaining millions of viewers.